 Substate Actions: These are the labels that describe the transition from one substate to another.

 For example, for the Parent State ‘Available’, a company can choose to have substates like in transit, returned to sender or delivery in progress.
 Parent States and Substates can be defined to represent the organizational workflow for streamlined tracking.

 Step 1: Enable custom substates

-Go to Settings → Add Ons → Custom Substates and enable the setting and choose all options that apply.
+Go to Settings → Add Ons → Custom Substates and contact the support team to enable the custom substates.

 Step 2: Create custom substates for Assets

 In order to generate custom substates, go to Navigation Menu → More → Custom Substates.

 This will take you to the custom substates main page where you can add the required states.
 Click ‘Add Custom Substate’.

 Here you can choose the Parent State from the dropdown.
 You will then be able to define substates for the Parent State.